engin100/950/labs/lab-7-prelab.md

 ### Polygon Pour

 - Can be used to remove the need for too many traces all over the board
-- A pour that is usually used is a GND or 5V over the entire top or bottom layer
+- A pour that is usually used is a GND over the entire bottom layer
 - For example, if you add a Polygon pour for the GND net for the entire bottom layer, then all components that have GND pins in the bottom layer will all be connected and you do not need traces to connect them
 - Place -> Polygon pour
 - Under Net Options, select the net you’d like to connect to